-Store: Allow the rice to cool completely before storing in an air tight container in the refrigerator.
+Store: Allow this Mexican rice dish to cool completely before storing it in an airtight container in the refrigerator.

 Keep: The rice will keep for up to 4 days.

-Reheat: When ready to reheat, transfer to a microwave safe container.
+Reheat: When ready to reheat, transfer to a microwave-safe container.
 I usually use the glass storage container the rice is already in.
-Then add a tablespoon or two of water, cover and heat in the microwave until warmed.
+Then add a tablespoon or two of water, cover, and heat in the microwave until warm.